mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 ## WebAssembly threads

-WebAssembly Threads (supported in [Firefox 79](/en-US/docs/Mozilla/Firefox/Releases/79) onwards) allow WebAssembly Memory objects to be shared across multiple WebAssembly instances running in separate Web Workers, in the same fashion as [`SharedArrayBuffer`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer)s in JavaScript.
+WebAssembly Threads allow WebAssembly Memory objects to be shared across multiple WebAssembly instances running in separate Web Workers, in the same fashion as [`SharedArrayBuffer`s](/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) in JavaScript.
 This allows very fast communication between Workers, and significant performance gains in web applications.

 The threads proposal has two parts, shared memories and atomic memory accesses.

+> **Note:** See the [threads-and-atomics](/en-US/docs/WebAssembly#webassembly.threads-and-atomics) in the home page for browser compatibility information.

 ### Shared memories